Takalani-Nedzanani/Bloem_Travellers_App/README.md

 ## Getting Started

+This project is all about posting nice places that you visit and letting users know that they are good for visiting.

+users can register in order to login to the app, the app consists of these pages:register page,login page, home page,post page,comment page.

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: